neoforged/Documentation/docs/advanced/featureflags.md

 #### Flagging elements

-In order to flag a given `FeatureElement` as requiring your Feature Flag, you simply pass it and any other desired flags into the respective registration method.
+In order to flag a given `FeatureElement` as requiring your Feature Flag, you simply pass it and any other desired flags into the respective registration method:

 - `Item`: `Item.Properties#requiredFeatures`
 - `Block`: `BlockBehaviour.Properties#requiredFeatures`